tynist/HNG/README.md

 -  The returned JSON matches the defined format.
 -  Validate the correctness of each data point in the JSON response.

 ---------------

+## Technology used:
-Node js , Postman, Render
+-  Node js
+-  Express
+-  Postman
+-  Render